lsst-ts/ts_SALLabVIEW_test/README.md

 ## SAL LabVIEW Vi Test

 The SAL LabVIEW Vi related tests are in the `src/` directory.
 The output will be in the `log/` directory.
+The available test vis are listed in the following:

+1. **testConnect.vi**: Test the connection and release of shared memory.
 The test vi can be executed from the command line as the following (use the absolute file paths of SAL LabVIEW monitor file and library):

 ``` bash
 labview64 $path_to_test_vi -- $abs_path_to_monitor_file $abs_path_to_lvlib